Kuhron/langdoc-script-collection/docs/scripts/video_audio_aligning.md

 - TODO write up instructions for non-techy users (how to install git, clone the repo, python, install the requirements, note that newer pythons will need audioop-lts package because audioop was deprecated in 3.13)
 - TODO paste error messages so they can Ctrl-F their problem and find the solution as easily as possible

+foreach($line in Get-Content requirements.txt) {pip install $line}

+.\langdoc-script-collection\video-audio-aligning\lib\site-packages\pydub\utils.py:170: RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work warn("Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work", RuntimeWarning)

 If Python complains that you cannot install the `audioop` package because it is deprecated, use pip to install the long-term support version:
 ```shell
 python -m pip install audioop-lts